FazalLabBCM/FazalLabPipelines/docs/DownloadRawData.md

     (this will give the computer permission to run the code), and click "OK".
 11. Open your command prompt (Windows) or terminal (Apple) and sign in to the TACO cluster.
-12. Make sure you are in the same folder as the file you just created (you should see "download.sh" listed when you run the command `ls`).
+12. Make sure you are in the same folder as the file you just created (you should see "download.sh" listed when you run the `ls` command).
 13. Run the command `sbatch --time=UNLIMITED download.sh` from the comand line (it will submit a batch job for the computer to run the code and download your data files).
 14. Run the command `squeue --me` (it will show you the status of all the jobs you have submitted).